 Every year, the UK electric car market is increasing.
-It is projected that one in 10 new cars sold across Europe in 2020 will be electric or plug-in hybrid, and here at Nationwide Vehicle Contracts, we’ve seen significant growth in EV sales over the past 12 months, growing by 79% in comparison to the previous year.
+According to statistics from the SMMT, nearly 300,000 pure-electric cars were on UK roads at the end of August 2021, and here at Nationwide Vehicle Contracts, we’ve seen significant growth in EV sales over the past 12 months, growing by 65% in comparison to the previous year, despite the effects of the Coronavirus pandemic.

 Buying your first electric car is a big change, and when it comes to insurance, there’s a few things you need to know.